 - Fortified increases the Health pool of all non-boss enemies by 20% and damage dealt by 30%.

 - Tyrannical increases the Health pool of boss enemies by 40% and their damage dealt by 15%.

 Fortified and Tyrannical are the two affixes every player will see.
-These affixes shift the focus of dungeons from boss to trash depending on the week.
-Shadow Priests will excel during Fortified weeks as our multi-target damage has a short ramp up time and then will sustain at decent numbers without the use of cooldowns.
-During Tyrannical weeks, Shadow may feel like it starts to lag behind because its single-target is rather poor and we do not really have talents to alleviate that.
-However, this is all subject to tuning and can always change.
+These affixes shift the focus of dungeons from boss to trash, depending on the week.
+Shadow Priests will excel during Fortified weeks as our multi-target damage has a short ramp-up time and then will sustain at decent numbers without the use of cooldowns.
+During Tyrannical weeks, Shadow has plenty of talent options to shake up its damage allocation depending on where your group needs damage.

 - Raging increases the damage dealt by enemies below 30% HP by 100% until they die.

-- Bursting forces enemy mobs to detonate when slain, afflicting the group with a stacking debuff that causes players to suffer 10% of their max Health in damage every four seconds.
-When handling the Bursting affix, ask how many stacks your healer can handle and try to not mindlessly DPS and exceed your healers stack limit.
+- Bursting forces enemy mobs to detonate when slain, afflicting the group with a stacking debuff that causes players to suffer damage every four seconds.
+When handling the Bursting affix, ask how many stacks your healer can handle.
+Try to avoid mindlessly DPS'ing and exceeding your healer's stack limit.

 - Volcanic spawns volcanic plumes underneath and around players when in combat with any enemy.
-When damaged by Volcanic, players suffer 50% of their maximum Health pool in damage.
-The more enemies you are in combat with, the more Volcanic that will spawn.
+When damaged by Volcanic, players suffer 50% of their maximum Health pool in damage and are knocked into the air.
+The more enemies you encounter, the more Volcanic that will spawn.

 - Grievous afflicts players with a stacking DoT when they fall below 90%.
 Use Shadow Mend to help out your healer when outside of combat.